erizov/Professor/semester_3/lecture_16_advanced_ml/neural_network/README.md

 ### Application

-5. Can you implestructframeworkal system from memory without looking at the code?
+5. Can you implestructframeworkarchitecturetem from memory without looking at the code?
 6. What real-world problem could youaddresse using Neural system?

 ### Debugging

-7. What are the most common mistakes when implearchitectstructureeural system?
+7. What are the most common mistakes when implearchitectstructframeworkal system?
 8. How would you test your Neural system deployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this atechnique

-## Algorithm Visualization
+## Strategy Visualization

-*Visuaframeworkarchitecturer Neural system would be added here* *Consider using online visualization tools or drawing step-by-step execution*
+*Visuaframeworkarchitectstructureeural system would be added here* *Consider using online visualization tools or drawing step-by-step execution*

 ## Practice Exercises